MONTANA COWBOY HALL OF FAME Living INDUCTION

 Leon LaSalle was born in Havre, Montana to Robert and Jenny (Billy) LaSalle on February 10, 1965.
 He was raised in the Bears Paw Mountains with his five siblings on the family’s ranch, working alongside his parents who started their own operation in 1969, following both of their parents, also ranchers.
 Leon’s mother’s family was among the first cattle ranching operations on the Rocky Boy Reservation.

-For family and community comradery, the family took part in the Little Bitches Rodeo events.
+For family and community comradery, the family took part in the Little Britches Rodeo events.
 Leon is a third generation of the LaSalle’s to raise livestock, being involved in ranching since he was old enough to ride and drive.

 Graduating from Havre High School, where he played football, he continued his education at Montana State University in Bozeman and Northern Montana College, in Havre, until he had to return to the workforce.
 He was employed for a couple years with Baltrusch Construction while helping manage the family’s cattle corporation, LaSalle Ranch, which included a yearling operation.
 Leon then began what turned out to be a 33-year career working for the USDA Soil Conservation Service while continuing to manage his own cattle operation.
 It was during this time that his passion for helping farmers and ranchers developed.
 He assisted producers in Chouteau, Blaine, and Hill County put in hundreds of livestock watering systems.
 Many of these systems were done in some very severe drought years.
 Leon retired from the USDA in April of 2021.
 Shortly thereafter, Leon started his business, Native American Ag Consulting (NAAC).
 This allowed Leon to continue working with ranchers in North Central Montana to help them stay on the land.